lionfire/LionFire.Stride.Ultralight/README.md

  - Transparency
  - Mouse clicks (left-click only)
  - Toggle the ultralight browser visibility on/off with F10 key (perhaps useful for a debug UI)
+ - Auto-reload via Livesharp (not a free product), a bit crude

 Partially working:
  - colors in Ultralight are a little bit off.
 I'm not sure how perfect of a match to expect.